colts70/The-Sematic-Stack/README.md

 They can fake it for now — but not forever.

+What “AI with no grounding” actually is

+At its core, it’s just:

+pattern completion

+statistical plausibility

+vibes over verification

+It doesn’t know.
+It doesn’t check.
+It doesn’t anchor.

+So it fills gaps with whatever looks right on average.

 AI grounding is not a user-visible bug.

 It’s a systems integrity failure.